May 19 2009

 I have a few other things I want to show you, but I’ll save it for next time.
 This post is already long enough!
 Happy crafting!

-One Response to “Grace’s Socks (FO), Juno Regina, Decimal, and Mini Mochi”
+One thought on “Grace’s Socks (FO), Juno Regina, Decimal, and Mini Mochi

 I do love the Mini Mochi - Gorgeous.